mhusseinsh/CarND-Advanced-Lane-Lines/README.md

 * <strong>Radius of Curvature</strong>

     To get the formula of calculating the radius of a curvature, this [reference](https://www.intmath.com/applications-differentiation/8-radius-curvature.php) was used.
+The radius of curvature for a second order polynomial equation `f(y)=A*y^2+B*y+C` is calculated using the following equation: `curvature=((1+(2*A*y+B)^2)^3/2)/abs(2*A)`.
     For calculating a radius of curvature in real world, the U.S. regulations were used.
 It is required that a lane should have a minimum width of 3.7 meters, and it is assumed the lane's length is about 30m.
 Therefore, to convert from pixels to real-world meter measurements, we can use:
     ```python
     # Define conversions in x and y from pixels space to meters
     ym_per_pix = 30/720 # meters per pixel in y dimension
     xm_per_pix = 3.7/700 # meters per pixel in x dimension
     ```
-    Accordingly, the radius of curvature is implemented in the [`calc_curvature()`]() function as below:
+    Accordingly, the radius of curvature is implemented in the [`calc_curvature()`](https://github.com/mhusseinsh/CarND-Advanced-Lane-Lines/blob/f7f2914849067933ee1b93edceaf854856ba3d07/src/laneFinding.py#L481) function as below:
     ```python
     def calc_curvature(self, img_shape, fit):
         # Generate y values for plotting